|

 28 Article from 2007: "It is expected to take at least twenty-five years to achieve profitable, productive perennial grain crops."

-Perennial Grain Cropping Research: Frequently Asked Questions
+Perennial Grain Cropping Research: Frequently Asked Questions, The Land Institute:

 http://www.landinstitute.org/vnews/display.v/ART/2007/03/15/45fac90d9668c